YellowPrawn/YellowPrawn/README.md

 ## What I'm doing
 - Working on 4th year undergraduate studies.

+## What I've done
-- Making machine learning / NLP models at the UBC Data Science Institute!
+- Made NLP models and research publications at the UBC Data Science Institute!

  ## How to find me
 [LinkedIn](https://www.linkedin.com/in/damien-fung/)